Skip to main content

 No obligation.
 SEAI grant eligible.
 0% VAT on residential installs.

-In Ireland, solar panels must be installed by an SEAI-registered company if you want to claim the grant.
-Here's the step-by-step process from start to finish:
+In Ireland, PV panels must be installed by an SEAI-registered company if you want to claim the grant.
+Solar installation in your home follows a clear step-by-step process from start to finish:

 1